millisom/YouTrack-Guide/Guide.md

 not my edit<br>

 ### 2.2 Sprints
-So everytime you work in your project you are in a sprint.
-So sprints are usually a period of time between 1 - 4 weeks.
-So to create a new sprint you click on the current sprint and click "new sprint".
+Whenever you're working on your project, you're in a sprint.
+Sprints usually last between 1 to 4 weeks.
+To make a new sprint, click on the current sprint, then click "New Sprint."
 ![alt text](/pics/2.2Sprint.png)
-Now you can give the sprint a name, a goal and setup a period of time.
-If you create it, the sprint is automatically chosen and you can start it (if you want) or create every sprint before the project even started.
+Now, you can name the sprint, set a goal, and choose how long it will last.
+When you create the sprint, it will be automatically selected, and you can either start it right away or plan all the sprints before the project starts.

 ### 2.3 New Swimlane
-If you click on new swimlane in the bottom right of the page you can create a new swimlane (who could have guessed?).
-So then it opens a window with different settings for the swimlane.
+If you click on "New Swimlane" in the bottom right corner of the page, you can create a new swimlane.
+A window will open with different settings for the swimlane.

-Now you can also see the fields estimation and time spent which would not been there if we did not set up the time tracking settings.
+Now you can see the Estimation and Time Spent fields.
+These fields wouldn't be there if we didn't set up time tracking.
-Maybe you noticed that you can only create a swimlane with the type "User Story" I will get to that later in the board settings.

 ### 2.4 Cards